Nuclear threats to squid hedges: it's hard to get a beer in N.Korea

-TUMEN, China, April 12 Setting up a brewery in North Korea seemed like a good idea to Harry Kim and his Chinese friends two years ago.
+TUMEN, China Setting up a brewery in North Korea seemed like a good idea to Harry Kim and his Chinese friends two years ago.
 Everyone likes beer, even in one of the world's most closed and least understood countries, they reckoned.

 Kim and his partners even got the beer flowing after workers strapped equipment onto a truck in the Chinese border town of Tumen and drove it to the North Korean coastal city of Chongjin.
 Chinese engineers taught the locals how to brew.
 City officials loved the taste, he said.